MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### --GlobalTOC
 Title for a global table of content for all markdown files.
 When not specified each markdown creates its own toc if defined

+### --GlobalTOCPosition
+Order of TOC within all files (starting from 0).
+When not specified TOC will be printed on the first page

 ### --include-unlisted-pages
 By default only pages listed in `.order` files are considered.
 Setting this option any Markdown file (`.md`) found will be included as-well.